by Brian K. Asbury

 “Hey,” said G’nort.
 “You just said it was, didn’t you?”

-Beefeater released the mast and took a step toward the canine Green Lantern, only to change his mind as he realized that the deck was leaning at a rather perilous angle.
+Beefeater released the mast and took a step toward the canine Green Lantern, only to change his mind as he realised that the deck was leaning at a rather perilous angle.
 “God!” he cried, grabbing the mast again.
 “At least keep this thing steady, will you?”

 “Sorry, Mr. Beefbroth,” said G’nort, concentrating.
 The deck straightened.
 Beefeater released the mast again and took a tentative step forward.
 The deck stayed horizontal, much to his relief.